 The star of the dish is the broccoli, a simple vegan spin on roasted broccoli with parmesan (which I used to love, love, love in my pre-gan days).
 This is one of those dishes that I’m shocked I haven’t made yet, and now that I have, I’m sure I’ll be roasting up trays all the time.
-The nutritional yeast gives the broccoli savoriness and cheesy flavor, and the red pepper flakes a touch of heat.
+The cashew parmesan cheese gives the broccoli savoriness and cheesy flavor, and the red pepper flakes a touch of heat.
 It’s a great way to prepare broccoli for bowls, pasta, or as a simple side dish.

 What I’m sharing here is my most basic for making them.
 As you’ll see, I like to smash them roughly and leave plenty of texture; they’re not mashed potatoes, so the goal isn’t something pillowy or smooth.
-You can use parsnips, turnips, rutabaga, celery root, winter squash, or a combination of any of these; for this recipe, I used turnips and rutabaga.
+You can use parsnips, turnips, rutabaga, celery root, sweet potato, or a combination of any of these; for this recipe, I used turnips and rutabaga.

 On it’s own, this is a light meal.
 You can increase the nutrient density and make it more filling by adding some beans, baked tofu, your favorite vegan meat, or perhaps some of my baked lemon pepper tempeh cubes.
 It’s a lovely, comforting dish to make while root veggies are still in season.